Contact us!

 Irene García

 Irene is a former competitive gymnast and dancer, and she loves to move around.
-Her experience at OWP has inspired Irene to pursue her Bachelor’s degree in Early Childhood Education.
+Her experience at OWP has inspired Irene to pursue her Bachelor’s degree in Early Childhood Education from Hunter College.

 Jenny.jpg